 After completing her research, Shirley developed her dance training curriculum and approached tertiary institutions around Melbourne.

-And that is how Shirley started Australia’s first degree of dance at Rusden College in Clayton, which later became part of the well-known Victorian College of the Arts.
+And that is how Shirley started Australia’s first degree of dance at Rusden College in Clayton, which later became part of the well-known Deakin University.

 “I put the very first curriculum in Australia together for a 4-year dance degree which gave graduates the qualification they needed to teach as well as dance,” says Shirley.

 Over the years Shirley came to notice that many professional dancers were living long healthy lives.

 “I have noticed that many women who run dance companies live to a great age,” says Shirley.

 “Martha Hill was still running Julliard in her late 70’s and lived to 95, while Marie Kambant reached more than 100 years, to name just two.”